sameerwork826/intern-aham-finance-d/README.md

-# AHM Finance Loan Officer Project
+# AHM Finance Loan Officer Assistant

-A Streamlit-based application for financial data analysis using LLM (Large Language Model) powered insights.
+A comprehensive AI-powered loan application analysis system with dual model support - combining the speed of Ollama with the specialization of fine-tuned models for optimal loan officer decision-making.

 ## Prerequisites